andreasnaoum/reflex-viz/README.md

 4. Analyzing multimodal behavioral patterns in response to robot explanations

 One interesting insight from initial analysis shows lower confusion likelihood during pick failures compared to more complex carry-place failures, suggesting pick failures were perceived as easier to resolve.

+## Support

+If you have any questions or issues using the dataset or visualization tools, please contact Andreas Naoum at anaoum@kth.se.

 ## Reference